IoTone/substrate-coffee-supplychain/README.md

   - rustup target add wasm32-unknown-unknown --toolchain nightly

   ## Cross Compiling
   To use the software on other platforms, you will need to set up a cross compiler.
 See instructions below.

+  - install the cross compile of the target on your system, add the new target to the toolchain and compile with the target flag, all the explication here (https://rust-lang.github.io/rustup/cross-compilation.html) the target of arm for the rust toolchain are armv7-unknown-linux-gnueabihf or armv7-unknown-linux-musleabihf
   ### Espressobin Ultra

   From the Mac, install: